hailelagi/hailelagi.com/content/writing/stitch-fs.md

 {{% callout %}}
 An aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc but how about the flock, fcntl and the ioctl family?
-How would locking and transactional semantics work across a network boundary that can fail? what consistency guarantees do we present?
+How would locking and transactional semantics work across a network boundary that can fail? what consistency guarantees do we present? how do we propagate metadata?
 {{% /callout %}}